rbertolusso/intubate/README.md

 #### Example showing different techniques

-The link below is to Dr. Sheather's website where original data and code was extracted.
+The link below is to Dr. Sheather's website where code was extracted (around June 2015).
-Note that it was downloaded around June 2015 (it may have been modified since then).
 In the link there is also information about the book.
 This code could be used to produce Figure 3.1 on page 46, containing 4 plots.
 Different strategies are illustrated.